Invoices-Manager/Invoices-Manager-Windows/README.md

 - The Capture Date now also includes the time, which was previously formatted as 00:00:00
 - The DarkMode was replaced by a LightMode
 - Invoices Manager no longer uses "ModernWPF" (for later developments with own design)
+- The Organization field can now also just be left blank (it is no longer a required field).

 ## v1.2.3.2
 - SaveAs had a logical error, you could not select/use a custom filename